Do I need receipts for business expenses?

 The dashboard also works with all the major expense management software including Xero, Concur, Expensify, together with major accounting solutions such as Sage.

-Visit us here for more information as to how your company can benefit from Soldo’s comprehensive spending management solution.
+For more information on prepaid business debit cards visit us here, or to learn for more about how your company can benefit from Soldo’s comprehensive spending management solution, click here.